Assembly188/assembly188.github.io/_posts/2000-01-02-upcomingevents.md

 ### CLUB MEETING IS ON!
 ## No Theme.
 Just join :) <br><br><br>

 ## We will be meeting online for this occurence.
-If you are not on the email distribution for club meeting and would like to be, please send an email to Scott Chamberlain @ scottchamberlainmagic@gmail.com with a request to have your name added to the list.
+If you are not on the email distribution for club meeting and would like to be, please send an email to Scott Chamberlain at  scottchamberlainmagic@gmail.com with a request to have your name added to the list.

 <!--## March 19, 2020
 ### CLUB MEETING IS CANCELLED THIS MONTH DUE TO CORONA VIRUS!